wazuh/wazuh-documentation/source/ms-graph/monitoring-ms-graph-activity.rst

 ^^^^^^^^^^^

-The Wazuh manager contains a set of premade rules for helping to catagorize the importance and meaning of various events: in this example, we can take a look at the rule id ``99006``, which corresponds to ``MS Graph message: The alert is true positive and detected malicious activity.``, per the `Microsoft Graph docuemntation <https://learn.microsoft.com/en-us/graph/api/resources/security-alert?view=graph-rest-1.0#alertclassification-values>_`.
+The Wazuh manager contains a set of premade rules for helping to catagorize the importance and meaning of various events: in this example, we can take a look at the rule id ``99006``, which corresponds to ``MS Graph message: The alert is true positive and detected malicious activity.``, per the `Microsoft Graph documentation <https://learn.microsoft.com/en-us/graph/api/resources/security-alert?view=graph-rest-1.0#alertclassification-values>`_.

 .. code-block:: xml